Welcome to Year 2!

 English: As a school, we use Talk4Writing as a framework- all units are based on this.

-In the second unit this half term, we will create a 'warning tale'.
+First, we will continue to work on fiction writing.
+A warning tale full of action.
 We will base our learning around the text of 'The Lion King' - We use the classic and much-loved children's classic story as a model text.
 The text focuses on Narla and Simba being warned by their mothers not to venture too far away, and certainly never to The Elephant's Graveyard, but do they listen???
 Children will continue to work on developing their setting descriptions by using adjectives, similes, and adverbs.
 Children will bring characters to life using descriptive phrases for appearances, but also think about how characters feel to extend their creative writing.
 We will be focusing on using language to create atmosphere, settings, and suspense.
+We will also writing a report of Marwell zoo and then moving on to writing a persuasive text.

 Cursive Handwriting This year we will be teaching joined writing and will be following a new program bought into the school.
 Children will learn to join letters in a planned sequence and will each use a handwriting booklet to record their work.